MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

     .run()

 ### Dither-module:
 This module approximates a color from a mixture of other colors when the required color is not available, creating illusions of the color that is not present actually.
-(Not sure what this means)
+Optins include :none, Atkinson. floydsteinberg, bayer.

-Where options is an object with the following property:

--   dither: Can select the name of the Dithering Algorithm (default: none)
+Where options is an object with the following property:  dither: Can select the name of the Dithering Algorithm (default: none)

 ![none](https://lh3.googleusercontent.com/jaxbqrEozB8uv6x497xTzUbtyaS47TeaNajoJ_kCsDe6svIkvLGILfGC0DnG-GTW0ySIBeYYOhjl)